grebett/1f03caf/receipt/README.md

 We'd love to have your feedback about this first tutorial, so ping us on [Twitter](https://twitter.com/mailjetdev) or come and chat on the [MJML slack channel](https://slack.mjml.io/)!

 You want to be informed about other tutorials and nice tech articles?
-Subcribe to our [dev only newsletter](https://dev.mailjet.com/community/#newsletter) to stay tuned!
+Subscribe to our [dev only newsletter](https://dev.mailjet.com/community/#newsletter) to stay tuned!

 <br />